anky17/DSA-using-C/README.md

 - **Sorting**: Contains sorting algorithms like bubble sort, quick sort, and merge sort in C.
 - **Stack**: Focuses on stack operations such as push, pop, and top, implemented in C.
 - **Tree**: Focuses on tree operations such as creation, insertion, traversal and deletion implemented in C.

+  ## Note

+This repository serves as a personal archive of academic work and demonstrates proficiency in various DSA concepts taught during the 3rd semester.